Dhadhazi/trend-wars-frontend/README.md

 ## Technologies
+### Front-end
 - React Typescript for framework
 - Apollo Client / GraphQL to connect the backend
 - Moment to convert the dates
 - Redux for messaging and user handling
 - Framer-motion for some animations
 - Styled-components

+### Back-end
+- Apollo Server / GraphQL
+- Mongoose to connect to MongoDB
+- Bcrypt to encrypt passwords
+- JSON Web Token to secure them in the user
+- Lodash just for merging resolvers
+- Unofficial Google Trends Api to grab data from it